Mounting opposition to costs of the McCann review

 He said the Police Federation accepted that policing must "play its part" in public sector cuts - but said the government should "have the courage of their convictions and establish a royal commission on policing".

 The coalition's Spending Review cut central government funding to police in England and Wales by 20% over five years.
-Continue reading the main story
+[You must be registered and logged in to see this link.]

 “Start Quote